Commonwealth Prac Payment

 And either:

-Note: If you are unable to meet these requirements due to exceptional circumstances, you can submit an application under the exceptional circumstances provisions.
+Note: If you are unable to meet the eligibility requirements related to placement hours or the Need to Work Test or Income Test due to exceptional circumstances, you can submit an application under the exceptional circumstances provisions.

 Eligible courses

-Entry-to-practice bachelor or master degrees in midwifery, nursing, social work and teaching that are accredited/approved by the relevant professional standards body are eligible for the Commonwealth Prac Payment (CPP).
+Entry-to-practice bachelor or master degrees in midwifery, nursing, social work and teaching that are accredited/approved by the relevant professional standards body are eligible for the CPP.

 The CPP-eligible courses are listed below against the eligible programs, as well as the maximum number of weeks you can receive the payment.